alexanderdickson/waitForImages/README.md

 Provides useful callbacks once descendent images have loaded.

-waitForImages also supports images references in CSS.
+waitForImages also supports images references in CSS, such as `background-image`.

 It can be useful when WebKit incorrectly reports element dimensions/offsets on document ready, because it has not calculated their descendent `img` dimensions yet.